sarl/sarl-jekyll-website/docs/official/reference/Runtime.md

 accesses to shared data.
 This keyword is formally defined in a dedicated [reference page](./general/Synchronization.html).

-> **_Caution:_** The SARL compiler does not apply automatic synchronization to your code yet (it is planned for a future release).
-> You have to manage the `synchronized` keyword manually by yourself.
+<p markdown="1"><span class="label label-danger">Caution</span> The SARL compiler does not apply automatic synchronization to your code yet (it is planned for a future release).
+You have to manage the `synchronized` keyword manually by yourself.</p>

 ## 6. Event Sending Run-time Sequence